CMC06/Chelsea-CarrollFullStackBankingApplication/README.md

 This is an academic project building a mocked bank interface.
 This project was built using React, Express, Node, MongoDB, and Docker.

 ## How to Run
-This application runs in the web browser and utilizes a docker container housing the Mongo database.
+This application runs in the web browser.
+Please do not use any of your real username or password credentials as this is not a secure application and is meant for demonstration purposes only.

 ## Current Features
 <li>Deposit Page - Allows user to add to balance</li>